 The agency said stakeholders will also be invited to comment on an alternative approach for addressing interest rate risk using the supervisory process.

-NAFCU attended all of NCUA's three listening sessions in Los Angeles on June 26, 2014, Chicago on July 10, 2014 and Alexandria, Va. on July 17, 2014.
+NAFCU attended all of NCUA's three listening sessions held in the summer of 2014.
 During each session NCUA Board Chairman Debbie Matz said the agency would reexamine the risk weights in its proposed risk-based capital rule (outlined below).
 Matz also said a second comment period for the proposal is unlikely and that the implementation period for any rule would be longer than 18 months.

 Listen to the full recordings of the NCUA listening sessions below.
 (If you're having trouble with the audio players below, please try a different browser.)

 Your browser does not support the audio player.
 Download the .mp3 file.July 17, 2014 - Alexandria, Va

 Your browser does not support the audio player.
 Download the .mp3 file.July 10, 2014 - Chicago

 Your browser does not support the audio player.
 Download the .mp3 file.June 26, 2014 - Los Angeles